OverviewDownload PDF of this Page

 Coastal Protection (87)

-The lowest scoring subgoal was Mariculture (27, which contributed to the low score for Food Production).
-The Biodiversity score (88) is deceptively high, since the decline in current extent and condition of assessed habitats has occurred over only about three decades.
+The lowest scoring sub-goal was Mariculture (32, which contributed to the low score for Food Provision).
+The Biodiversity score (91) is deceptively high, since the decline in current extent and condition of assessed habitats has occurred over only about three decades.

 Regional scores ranged from 44 (Libya and Sierra Leone) to 91 (Howland Island and Baker Island).